-How To Calm Your Dog During A Thunder Storm
+How To Calm Your Dog In A Thunder Storm

 My dog is freaking out everytime there is a storm, especially when there is thunder and lightning.
 I am at my wits end.
 I have tried a Thunder shirt and I turn on music.
 But I just can’t be with my dog all day.
 I want to know how do you calm your dog during a thunder storm?

 I’ve followed my trainers tips on noise phobia, I give her hugs and cuddles.
 She is so frightened of loud noises, what else can I do?